 Under data protection legislation, you have the right to object to your data being processed in this way.
 If you wish to opt out of potentially being identified as a high net worth individual, please inform us by emailing: email@example.com.

 We are legally required to carry out checks on individuals who give us large donations, to comply with our duties in respect of anti-money laundering legislation and the prevention of fraud.

 Humanists UK Shop and Online Purchases

-- Our website also uses web beacons or pixels through third-party service providers that allow us to track conversions and activity on our website – as well as generating advertisements that appear on Facebook, Twitter, and search engines like Google, for you and other potential users.
-This data is anonymous, and helps us know which forms of advertising are the most cost-effective.
+Our website also uses web beacons or pixels through third-party service providers that allow us to track activity on our website – as well as generating advertisements that appear on Meta (henceforth referred to as ‘Facebook’ or ‘Instagram’), Reddit, X (henceforth referred to as ‘Twitter’), for you and other potential users.

-- If you receive an email and you open it, or don’t open it, or select a link and browse our website, we collect this information to ensure that the information we send to people is received and relevant.
+If you receive an email and you open it, or don’t open it, or click a link in it, we collect this information to ensure that the information we send to people is received and relevant.

 Applying for a job or volunteer position at Humanists UK, or membership of one of our professional networks such as Humanist Ceremonies™